Example-Based Framework for Perceptually Guided Audio Texture Generation: Proposed Framework

 \subsection{Semantic Clusters, Prototypes, and Guidance Vectors}

-Having generated synthetic Gaver sounds, we invert them to generate the $\mathit{w}$ embeddings.
+Having generated synthetic Gaver sounds, we invert them into the latent space of the StyleGAN to generate the $\mathbf{w}$ embeddings.
 We then cluster the sounds together in the $\mathcal{W}$ space to generate prototypes as shown in Figure~\ref{fig:concept-prototypes-schematic-1}.

-Assume for example that we want to derive directional vectors to control the attribute of ``Brightness'' of an impact sound.
-We define brightness as an attribute to indicate the presence or absence of high frequency components in a sound.
-We generate a cluster of Gaver sounds where the semantic attribute is present (represented by blue dots in the figure) and another cluster of Gaver sounds where the semantic attribute is absent (or ``dull'' impact sounds represented by orange dots).
-We find the prototypes \textbf{P1} and \textbf{P2} representative of each semantic attribute cluster using Algorithm~\ref{alg:get_prototype}.
-The direction vector for editing the semantic attribute is given by the difference vector between \textbf{P1} and \textbf{P2}.
+Assume, for example, that we want to derive directional vectors to control the attribute of ``Brightness'' of an impact sound.
+We define brightness as an attribute that indicates the presence or absence of high-frequency components in a sound.
+We generate a cluster of Gaver sounds where the semantic attribute is present (represented by blue dots in the figure), and another cluster of Gaver sounds where the semantic attribute is absent (or ``dull'' impact sounds represented by orange dots).
+We find the prototypes $\mathbf{w_{p1}}$ and $\mathbf{w_{p2}}$ representative of each semantic attribute cluster using Algorithm~\ref{alg:get_prototype}.

 \IncMargin{1.5em} \SetAlgoNoLine

 \DecMargin{1.5em}